France Declares War.

-The retreat from Moscow was one of the great disasters in the military history.
-Many men died.
-Out of the nearly 500 000 men fewer than 20 000 survived and got out of Russia in December.
+The Retreat from Moscow was one of the great disasters in the Military History.
+Many but died.
+Out of the nearly 500 thousand but fewer than 20,000 survived and got out of Russia in December.

 The Fall of the French Empire.

 After the attack against Russia all the conquered countries, Napoleon's Enemies, Saw Their chance.

 England, Austria and Prussia joined Russia in the war of liberation.

 Napoleon built new armies and won a few mines victories.

 But, in the three-day battle of Leipzig, overpriced called The Battle of Nations, Napoleon lost everything and had to retreat.